AshiSaraswat/DataLakeInADay/Lab3b/Lab3b.md

 ![Transorm.png](images/Transform.png)

-On your "pipelineDataPrep" canvas, drag in a data flow activity.
+Create a new pipeline called "pipelineDataPrep" and drag in a data flow activity.
 Then select "Create new Data Flow" and then "Mapping Data Flow" and click Finish.

 ![newDataFlow.png](images/newDataFlow.png)